-- One on one consultations are available at The Galway Clinic.
+- You will have one on one consultations at The Galway Clinic with Dr. Niamh Flynn.

-- The Program developer has over ten years of experience working with people who want to move forward to a better place
+- The Program developer has over twenty years of experience working with people who want to move forward to a better place

-- This program was scientifically researched and proven to reduce migraine disability.
-It is backed by a thorough understanding of migraines and how they affect individuals.
+- This program was scientifically researched and Dr. Niamh’s research shows reduced migraine disability and a reduction in pain catastrophizing .
+The personalised program is backed by a thorough understanding of migraines and how they affect individuals.

 - The testimonials on this website are real, authentic testimonials from people who have tried and tested our product.